 Arlington High School is pleased to offer our students, staff and guests access to a wide range of digital information technology.

-Starting in 2016-17, AHS began a program allowing students to bring their own devices (BYOD) to school and access a robust school network.
-The details of this program are covered in the Arlington Bring Your Own Device (BYOD) Agreement.
-In addition, digital technology use at AHS is governed by the Arlington Public Schools Acceptable Use Policy (AUP) and the Student Code of Conduct.
+- Starting in 2016-17, AHS began a program allowing students to bring their own devices (BYOD) to school and access a robust school network.
+The details of this program are covered in the Arlington Bring Your Own Device (BYOD) Agreement. - Starting in 2020-21, AHS began 1 to 1 technology, meaning that students are required to bring a laptop, Chromebook, or iPad to school every day.
+The details for the 1 to 1 program are covered in the 1 to 1 Device Care Agreement (DCA) detailed below.
+Students may Bring Their Own Device (BYOD) or may request a school issued Chromebook. - In addition, digital technology use at AHS is governed by the Arlington Public Schools Responsible Use Policy (RUP) and the Student Code of Conduct.

-All students will receive a copy of the Arlington Public Schools Acceptable Use Policy and the BYOD Agreement and must agree in writing to the terms and follow the regulations and protocols outlined within the Arlington AUP.
+All students will receive a copy of the Arlington Public Schools Responsible Use Policy, the BYOD and DAC Agreements and must agree in writing to the terms and follow the regulations and protocols outlined within the Arlington RUP.
 Violations of these rules may result in disciplinary action, including the loss of a user's privileges to use the school's information technology resources.
-Further discipline may be imposed in accordance with the Acceptable Use Policy, The Bring Your Own Device Agreement, the Student Code of Conduct, or other relevant APS policies up to and including short or long-term suspension depending on the degree and severity of the violation.
+Further discipline may be imposed in accordance with the Responsible Use Policy, The Bring Your Own Device Agreement, the 1 to 1 Device Care Agreement, the Student Code of Conduct, or other relevant APS policies up to and including short or long-term suspension depending on the degree and severity of the violation.

-Acceptable Use Policy (AUP)
+Responsible Use Policy (RUP)